SMITHFIELD RIVERSIDE REMEMBERED

 The Riverside Remembered social history project aims to collect personal stories and archival materials, culminating in an exhibition at Shrewsbury Museum & Art Gallery in January 2027.

-There are several ways to get involved:
+How to get involved:

 • Share your memories, photos, or videos of the Riverside Centre by clicking on the Riverside Remembered Portal below.